If you shop around for a web hosting plan for the first time, you might be utterly confused by the endless options of different web hosting types.

 Shared hosting is a preferred choice of many website owners.
 In shared hosting, a single server is shared across multiple users.
 Shared hosting hosts multiple websites, sometimes the number is in the thousands.

-At any given point in time, if fewer users are accessing the server, you will get access to a good amount of resources.
-But on the flip side, you will lose access to additional resources when all users start using the server.
+At any given time, if fewer users are accessing the server, you will get access to a good amount of resources.

 In shared hosting, each user hosts their website files in their space.
 Other users can not access those files, nor they can edit them.
-However, there are instances when some users could break into other user’s files, but you can consider those instances as outliners.

-One of the main issues with shared hosting is the security of your websites.
-Indeed, other users don’t get access to your files.
 But malware or viruses do not act that way.
 Often, mistakes by a single user can put all users of that server into trouble.

 You can get shared hosting plans for as low as $1 per month since the web hosting market is very competitive.
-However, before buying, please look for the renewal rate as most web hosts charge a bomb during renewals.

 Please note that most web hosts offer the best deal when you sign up for a multi-year contract with no option for scalability in between.

-When You Should Choose Shared Hosting?
+When Should You Choose Shared Hosting?

 - If you are a beginner with a tight budget